Cry of Pugad Lawin: Cavite Mutiny

 On January 20, 1872, about 200 Filipino military personnel of Fort San Felipe Arsenal in Cavite, Philippines, staged a mutiny which in a way led to the Philippine Revolution in 1896.
 The 1872 Cavite Mutiny was precipitated by the removal of long-standing personal benefits to the workers such as tax (tribute) and forced labor exemptions on order from the Governor General Rafael de Izquierdo.

-Izquierdo replaced Governor General Carlos Maria de la Torre some months before in 1871 and immediately rescinded Torre’s liberal measures and imposed his iron-fist rule.
+Izquierdo replaced Governor General Carlos Maria de la Torre some months earlier in 1871 and immediately rescinded Torre’s liberal measures and imposed his iron-fist rule.
 He was opposed to any hint of reformist or nationalistic movements in the Philippines.
 He was in office for less than two years, but he will be remembered for his cruelty to the Filipinos and the barbaric execution of the three martyr-priests blamed for the mutiny: Fathers Mariano Gomez, Jose Burgos, and Jacinto Zamora, later collectively called “Gomburza.”

 Izquierdo used the mutiny to implicate Gomburza and other notable Filipinos known for their liberal leanings.

-The three priests were stripped of their albs, and with chained hands and feet were brought to their cells after their sentence.
-Gomburza became a rallying catchword for the down-trodden Filipinos seeking justice and freedom from Spain.
+The three priests were stripped of their albs, and with chained hands and feet were brought to their cells after their sentences.
+Gomburza became a rallying catchword for down-trodden Filipinos seeking justice and freedom from Spain.

-It is well to remember that the seeds of nationalism that was sown in Cavite blossomed to the Philippine Revolution and later to the Declaration of Independence by Emilio Aguinaldo which took place also in Cavite.
+It is well to remember that the seeds of nationalism that were sown in Cavite blossomed to the Philippine Revolution and later to the Declaration of Independence by Emilio Aguinaldo which took place also in Cavite.
 1872 Cavite Mutiny paved way for a momentous 1898, it was a glorious event before we came across to victory.